 For me, supper would be a 9/10 overall, purely because I found the supper menu slightly more limiting in its options).

-My boyfriend had The Big Stone, which came with two fried eggs, streaky bacon, pork breakfast sausage, sauteed mushrooms, roasted tomatoes and toast.
+My friend had The Big Stone, which came with two fried eggs, streaky bacon, pork breakfast sausage, sauteed mushrooms, roasted tomatoes and toast.
 He really enjoyed it and rated it 8/10.

 In terms of the bistro’s setting, that is undoubtedly a 10/10.
 The service was professional, friendly and welcoming – and overall, The Stone Kitchen is a slick and enjoyable operation, with excellent food and drinks.